 DWI Lawyer Robbinsville, NJ

-Battle-Tested Drunk Driving Defense Attorney Protects Clients’ Rights in DWI/DUI Cases Throughout Mercer County and Burlington County, NJ
+Battle-Tested Drunk Driving Defense Attorneys Protect Clients’ Rights in DWI/DUI Cases Throughout Mercer County and Middlesex County, NJ

 New Jersey laws governing driving while intoxicated (DWI) or driving while under the influence of other drugs (DUI) are purposefully strict in order to deter these actions, making it critical to contact an experienced DWI/DUI attorney if you have been arrested for this type of offense.
 Conviction for a DWI or DUI offense in New Jersey, whether it is a first or subsequent offense, can have far-reaching implications in your life and can significantly impact your finances and ability to work, as well as your freedom of movement.

-At the Law Offices of Lauren E. Scardella, I am a Robbinsville DWI lawyer who has successfully defended hundreds of clients who were arrested under suspicion of driving under the influence of alcohol or drugs.
-My previous experience working for the Mercer County Prosecutor’s Office has taught me to think outside the box in crafting defense strategies that are specifically tailored to each client’s circumstances.
-If you have been arrested for a DWI or DUI offense in South Jersey, contact my office today so that I can put my skills to work for you.
+At Aydelotte & Scardella Law LLC, we are Robbinsville DWI lawyers who have successfully defended hundreds of clients who were arrested under suspicion of driving under the influence of alcohol or drugs.
+Lauren E. Scardella’s previous experience working for the Mercer County Prosecutor’s Office has taught her to think outside the box in crafting defense strategies that are specifically tailored to each client’s circumstances.
+If you have been arrested for a DWI or DUI offense in South Jersey, contact our office today so that we can put my skills to work for you.

 DWI Charges in Mercer County, NJ

-Lauren Scardella handles DWI defense throughout South Jersey.
-She has successfully represented clients in all types of DWI cases, including the following:
+Aydelotte & Scardella Law LLC handles DWI defense throughout South Jersey.
+They have successfully represented clients in all types of DWI cases, including the following:

-Hamilton DWI defense attorney Lauren Scardella is also prepared to answer any question you might have about:
+Hamilton DWI defense attorneys Aydelotte & Scardella Law LLC are also prepared to answer any question you might have about:

 Consequences of DWI/DUI Conviction in New Jersey